devcontainers-community/.github/README.md

 - Maintaining custom versions of existing officially provided awesome-tool/devcontainer-thing projects from other organizations like [rocker-org/devcontainer-features].
-They've graciously taken on the maintenance burden themselves, and we don't want to splinter the community. ❤️
+They've graciously taken on the maintenance burden themselves and we don't want to splinter the community. ❤️

 <!-- prettier-ignore-start -->
 [@devcontainers-community]: https://github.com/devcontainers-community